are lab grown diamonds real

 Market Expansion and Controversy

 As gem-quality lab-grown diamonds became more readily available in the 1990s and 2000s, they began to enter the jewelry market.
-This development sparked controversy within the traditional diamond industry, leading to debates about disclosure, value, and the very definition of a "real" diamond.
+This development sparked controversy within the traditional diamond industry, leading to debates about disclosure, value, and the very definition of a "real" diamond and why a 1.5-carat lab-grown diamond ring is as real and stunning as natural diamonds.

 Technological Refinement and Cost Reduction